labordem/ng-start/README.md

 npm run gc
 # push changes
 git push

 # if you perform a release remember to keep tags
 git push --follow-tags

+# if your commit fail you can perform changes and retry with previous message
+npm run gc -- --retry
 ```

 ### Create a release